Arrow Keys Not Working In Excel: Method To Fix (2023)

 Q1: What to do when the arrow key is not working in Excel?

-Ans: If your Scroll Lock key is on, then you need to turn off the key to be able to move arrow keys between cells on a worksheet.
+Ans: If your Scroll Lock key is on, you must turn off the key to move arrow keys between cells on a worksheet.

 Q2: How do I unlock my arrow keys in Excel?

-Ans: Simply Turn off the Scroll Lock feature by pressing the shift-scroll lock (ScrLk) keys.
+Ans: Turn off the Scroll Lock feature by pressing the shift-scroll lock (ScrLk) keys.

 Q3: How do I unlock the arrow keys on my keyboard?